Help with two-factor authentication

 I’m a Verizon customer and I can’t log in to my account

-If you have access to the device you used to enroll in login verification, you can disable it by logging out of your Twitter account from that device.
+If you have access to the device you used to enroll in two-factor authentication, you can disable it by logging out of your Twitter account from that device.
 You can then log back in with your username and password.
 Read our log out instructions for iOS devices and for Android devices.